Pololu 3pi Robot

 Required Accessories

-An external AVR ISP programmer, such as our USB AVR programmer is required to program the 3pi.
-We offer a combination deal that includes a 3pi robot, USB AVR programmer, and USB cable.
+An external AVR ISP programmer, such as our USB AVR programmer v2.1 is required to program the 3pi.

 Optional Accessories

-We currently offer two expansion kits for the 3pi that give you room to augment your 3pi with your own custom electronics.
-One expansion kit features cutouts that let you view the LCD below and allow you to reach the power button, reset button, and ISP programming header on the base.
-The other expansion kit has no cutouts and instead replaces the LCD, giving you access to more I/O lines and more prototyping space.
-These kits can be purchased with PCBs that have either black or red solder masks; the pictures below show the black versions.
+We currently offer three expansion kits for the 3pi that give you room to augment your 3pi with your own custom electronics.
+Two are basic kits that simply give your 3pi a second level (with prototyping space and key electrical connections to the 3pi base) to which you can add your own electronics.
+These basic expansion kits are available with black or red solder masks and with or without cutouts.
+The version with cutouts lets you view the LCD below and allows you to reach the power button, reset button, and ISP programming header on the base.
+The version without cutouts is a full circle that replaces the LCD, giving you access to more I/O lines and more prototyping space.
+The pictures below show the black versions of these two basic expansion kits.

-Our 3pi videos page shows many more things you can do with the 3pi, including RC control, following a laser pointer, wall following, solving looped mazes, and driving around line courses with kinks, gaps, and obstacles.
+The above videos (with descriptions) and more can be found on our 3pi videos page.
+These videos show many more things that you can do with the 3pi, including RC control, following a laser pointer, wall following, solving looped mazes, and driving around line courses with kinks, gaps, and obstacles.
 Check out what some of our customers have done with this amazing little robot and get inspired!

 People often buy this product together with: